learningmatter-mit/per-site_cgcnn/README.md

-# Crystal Graph Convolutional Neural Networks
+# Per-Site Crystal Graph Convolutional Neural Networks

 This software package implements the Crystal Graph Convolutional Neural Networks (CGCNN) that takes an arbitary crystal structure to predict material properties.
+Rather than training on and predicting materials properties, this fork trains and predicts on site-level properties.

 The package provides two major functions: